dimacodes/personify-server/README.md

 - Personify API is available for public consumption, no authentication token needed

 <br>
-Please visit http://personify-client.herokuapp.com/ to see the Personify API in action.
+Please visit http://personify-client.herokuapp.com/ to check out the Personify API in action.